2017 Asian Men's Club League Handball Championship

 The 2017 Asian Club League Handball Championship was the 20th edition of the championship held under the aegis of Asian Handball Federation.
 The championship was hosted by Handball Federation of India at the Kotla Vijay Bhaskar Reddy Indoor Stadium, Hyderabad (India) from 20 to 30 November 2017.
 It was the official competition for men's handball clubs of Asia crowning the Asian champions.
-Al-Najma Club (Bahrain) wins the championship by beating Al-Duhail Club (Qatar) by 21 – 16 in a low scoring match.
+Al-Najma wins the championship by beating Al-Duhail Club (Qatar) by 21 – 16 in a low scoring match.
 The winner qualifies for the 2018 IHF Super Globe.

 Draw

 The draw ceremony took place on 7 October 2017 at the Hotel Marigold, Begumpet, Hyderabad (India) at 14:00 (UTC+05:30).

 The ceremony was attended by the Asian Handball Federation's Executive Director Dr. Ahmed Abu Al-Lail, AHF Technical Manager Mr. Jasem M. Al-Theyab, Secretary General of Handball Federation of India Mr. Anandeshwar Pandey and the representatives of the participating clubs.
 The draw results are as follows: